JeffCX/Sparkware-audit-portfolio/README.md

 Simple pricing: 10 USD * LOC measured by https://github.com/Consensys/solidity-metrics

 Or DM for inquiry are also welcome!
-We can customize a pay-per-vulnerability depends on the complexity for clients!
+We can customize a pay-per-vulnerability depends on the codebase complexity for clients!

+We also support subscription model.

+**We will first also offer a free threat model analysis consulting service prior to formal auditing**

 ## About us: